-Mitch Fennell is a Research Assistant in UBC's Wildlife Coexistence Lab, as well as a Mesocarnivore Technician for the BC Conservation Foundation and Ministry of Environment and Climate Change Strategy.
-Mitch has past experience investigating mesocarnivore populations in the lower mainland, studying predation using GPS movement data and working to mitigate and respond to human-wildlife conflict incidents.
+Mitch Fennell is an MSc student in UBC's Wildlife Coexistence Lab, focussed on studying interactions between human recreation and wildlife communities in BC's protected areas.
+Mitch has past experience investigating mesocarnivore populations in the lower mainland, studying predation using GPS movement data in Banff, and working to mitigate and respond to human-wildlife conflict incidents.
 He currently uses camera traps to investigate anthropogenic effects on habitat use across a range of species and landscapes, while also integrating machine learning techniques for automated image classification.

 Species Studied: All; Mountain Goat

 A grid of roughly 50 cameras is being deployed within Cathedral Provincial Park in the Okanagan-Similkameen to produce a species inventory, investigate recreation impacts on wildlife, and provide information on a population of mountain...